 The International and Area Studies AOC at New College is committed to training a new generation to enter the global arena with a comprehensive understanding of world affairs.
 To address the unique challenges of global interdependence, we have strong ties to allied fields within New College, including environmental and urban studies, political science, history, economics, anthropology, religion, literature and gender studies.
 In addition, a solid bond with New College’s language programs enables students to study the languages needed for their undergraduate research and future careers.

-Within our International and Area Studies AOC, you’ll have the opportunity to work alongside nearly two dozen faculty experts who are leaders in their fields and who have experience in such broad-ranging topics as climate and energy politics, global conflict resolution, social and democratization movements in Eastern and Central Europe, business development in China, banking regulations affecting the Third World, community-based conservation efforts in Africa, and a host of others.
+Within our International and Area Studies AOC, you’ll have the opportunity to work alongside nearly two dozen faculty experts who are leaders in their fields and who have experience in such broad-ranging topics as climate and energy politics, global conflict resolution, social and democratization movements in Eastern and Central Europe, business development in China, banking regulations affecting developing countries, community-based conservation efforts in Africa, and a host of others.

 Our International and Areas Studies (IAS) AOC is distinctive in that it offers three tracks to meet a range of student interests and provide the type of rigorous education that will prepare you for graduate school or to go to work in the global market.